12.02.2024

 An indie developer needs to go after money if his idea is so big that he is not able to implement it on his own.
 And if he hasn't done anything before, then he probably won't be given money for any large-scale idea.
 Just because they won't believe that he will finish the job.
 That's the catch 22.

-The goal of indie is to make your idea come true.
+The goal of indie is to bring your idea to life.
 The goal of the business is to build a sustainable product that can pay for itself and earn money.
 At the same time, these are not contradictory concepts.
-When you get on the business rails, no one stops you from doing your dream project.
+When you get on the business rails, no one prevents you from doing a dream project.
 It just changes the approach to its implementation... and greatly increases the chances of success.
 It is enough just to transform the project so that it becomes more in demand on the market.

 But what should we do so that the indie game does not turn into a business substance alien to the creator?
 It is best to clearly identify the principles that will be followed in this project, outline the range of decisions that only you can make — and no one else.
 As long as these basic provisions are followed, the project will remain yours.